 If there is no company profit or very little left during this pandemic, you should be very cautious regarding making dividends payments unless you know historically from its latest accounts the company has large realised reserves and/or there is a decent amount of funds still in the company’s bank account when the dividend is paid.
 When considering dividends the legal points are these:-

 What you want to avoid is the situation whereby when the next set of accounts are prepared, it turns out there were not sufficient profits after tax or reserves from which dividends could legally be paid.
 In that situation you will end up with a Director’s loan which has tax consequences for the company and needs to be paid back to the company.
 The ultimate “worst case scenario” is where a company goes under with an amount owed by the Director to it by way of loan.
 Any administrator, receiver or liquidator who gets involved at that stage will look to the Director/Shareholders to physically pay the money back to the company before any winding up goes ahead and that can be a painful process.

 Please speak to us ahead of paying large dividends in the current environment, or of course if there are cashflow issues in the company at present and long term viability is becoming an issue.

-The government is introducing a year-long exemption that means employers will not have to pay tax or national insurance contributions (NIC) on reimbursement of employees' personal expenditure on home office equipment purchased to enable them to work from home during COVID-19.
-The Regulations will have effect from 16 March 2020 until 5 April 2021.
+The government introduced a year-long exemption that meant employers would not have to pay tax or national insurance contributions (NIC) on reimbursement of employees' personal expenditure on home office equipment purchased to enable them to work from home during COVID-19.
+The Regulations had effect from 16 March 2020 until 5 April 2021.

 To be eligible qualify for the exemption, the expenditure must meet both the following conditions: